daVincere/davincere.github.io/_posts/2023-08-16-the-concept-of-hashiras-or-pillars.markdown

 Why you should do everything, everyday.
 ---

-It was a four-day weekend which was spent working on a B2C platform (mentioned in this [post](https://iamhasime.com/blog/2023/07/01/thecareermint_com.html)) towards the end of the last night, India's Independence Day, turned into a B2B one.
-To discuss the validity of this new pivot I went on a call with a dear friend (Hello Jasmine!), one of the best bullshit filters that I have in my life.
-What will happen to this B2B idea, time will tell.
+It was a four-day weekend which was spent working on a B2C platform (mentioned in this [post](https://iamhasime.com/blog/2023/07/01/thecareermint_com.html)).
+Towards the end of the last night of this four-day weekend, India's Independence Day, all efforts turned moot and a new B2B pivot emerged.
+To discuss the validity of this new pivot I went on a call with a  friend, one of the best bullshit filters that I am grateful for existing.
+What will happen to this B2B idea, only time will tell.

 Anyway, towards the end of the call, I happened to share with her the concept of **_hashiras_**, something that I've already shared with a couple of folks and have now extrapolated enough times to write a blog on.
-People should do that often, saves them a bit of embarrassment.
+(People should do that often, saves them a bit of embarrassment.)

 To start, yes, I've stolen the word -- "Hashira" from the beautifully animated, a lil rushed but overall great anime : [Demon Slayer: Kimetsu no Yaiba](https://en.wikipedia.org/wiki/Demon_Slayer:_Kimetsu_no_Yaiba).
 If you haven't seen it, you definitely should.
+To those unaware, the word "Hashira" means a pillar.

-With that off the way, here's what the concept of Hashira is -- **We all live multiple lives.
+With that off the way, here's what the Hashira concept is a metaphor for -- **We all live multiple lives.
 Our mental stability, happiness, and contentment are mostly derived from the stability of these lives.**

-Here's how you can think of it: imagine a wooden plane standing on top of wooden pillars.
-The plane represents the stability of our lives and each pillar represents a unique life that we have going on about ourselves.
-For some, it is work-life, for others a relationship and so on.
-The stability of the plane is completely dependent on the stability of the pillars it's standing on.
+Here's how you can think of it: imagine a wooden plane raised on top of a few wooden pillars.
+The plane is a metaphor for the stability of our lives and each pillar, a metaphor for the many unique lives that we have going on ourselves.
+For some, it is their work-life, for others a relationship, for others their passion projects and so on.
+Whatever forms of pillars there are, the stability of the wooden plane is utterly dependent on the strength of the pillars that it's standing on.

+In the world of hustle culture, one mistakes by focusing and relying on only 1 aspect of their life.
+The mirage of focus often blinds oneself to the multiverse of possibilities out there.
+Don't get me wrong, *focus* is needed for some greater purpose but the total no. of people drawing meaning out of that focus are the exceptions and not the rule.
+For a normal Joe, like me, a unilateral life is a myth, an illusion that we convince ourselves into living.
+People's work becomes their identity.
+Their relationship becomes a marker in their friendship circle.
+The cause they support becomes their cause of being.
+As long as it keeps people busy, they are happy living that 1 life.

-Most people mistake focusing on only 1 aspect of their lives -- only work, only pleasure, only XYZ thing.
-It takes up the shape of "hustle" or "true love" but it often is the only thing holding the stability of a person.
-But, often these pillars break, people are either laid-off, or not appreciated enough, or burn-out and down goes the entire stability-plane.
-The collapse of the old plane, and the absence of a new pillar to take care of it -- instantaneously -- results in the sadness phase of ours.
+That's until these pillars break -- people either get laid-off or are not appreciated enough at work, or are burnt out and down goes their entire stability plane.
+When the source of an identity is lost, you find it elsewhere.
+The collapse of the wooden plane, and the absence of a new pillar to take care of it -- instantaneously -- results in the fall into the abyss of anxiety, doubt, and imposter syndrome that simmers for some time.

-The alternative is to have more than 1, ideally, 5+ pillars to hold your mental sanity.
-If even one of them breaks or shows weakness, the others are there to safeguard against the fall.
+The antidote is simple.
+1 pillar structure is seldom strong.
+Build more pillars.
+Ideally, 5+ pillars to hold your peace.
+So that if even one of them breaks or shows weakness or needs maintenance, the others are there to safeguard against the fall.

-For me, these lives are:
+I've in the past made similar mistakes.
+For the majority of the time, I was focused on work.
+I worked till exhaustion, from 8 AM to 1 AM.
+So much so that Saturdays were blocked for the therapy sessions with [The Beach House](https://open.spotify.com/artist/56ZTgzPBDge0OvCGgMO3OY) playlist (Depression Cherry is :ok_hand:).

+Exhausted, I decided to focus more on health -- and only health.
+Work suffered.
+Back to the Beach House playlist.
+And then, something else came along and so went the cycle.

+That was until it occurred to me how the brain works.
+How, dopamine, oxytocin, serotonin and endorphins -- responsible for a good mental state are triggered by unique triggers that are independent of the other.

+Nowadays, my pillars include:
-- my reading life
+- my book-reading life
 - my work life
-- my being a good flatmate life
+- my "being a good flatmate" life
-- my relationship -- with friends and family
+- my relationships life -- with friends and family
 - my side-hustle life
 - my gym life
-- my upskilling life
+- my upskilling life .. and so on.

+I'm in a completely different mental state nowadays.
+It's a mindful phase that I wish upon a lot more people.

-But once you have found these lives, you need to live them too.
+Your pillars could look different, and it's completely okay.
+What is important is that you need to live them all.
 All of them, all at once.
 Growth in all is paramount.
-To allow for this, you need a structured timetable.

-What's worked for me is dedicating each of these their timeslots which do not intermingle with each other.
-After waking up every day, I read a book for the first 1 hour.
-Post that, a gym session for an hour, and after that a work-life and so on.
-Nothing is non-important.
-Everything creates and elevates a certain part of my life.

 All of these parallel lives complement each other and have long-term effects.
 All of these are infinite games in a finite structure (a day).
-The idea is to live an intentioned life.
+The idea is to live an intentional life.
 The idea is to have a framework where nothing of value, worth the investment is left to the future to take care of.

 Naval says -- "All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest."
 And nothing grows better than daily compounding.